January 28, 1942

 they lined up and strafed seaplanes moored at Napa Napa bordering Fairfax Harbor across from Port Moresby.
 During the attack, Catalina A24-3 and Catalina A24-6 were sunk at their moorings and Catalina A24-2 under repair on

-Nancarrow was killed.
+the slipway was damaged.
+On the ground, Leading Aircraftman Roderick John Nancarrow, 27601 was listed as Missing In Action (MIA).
 Fitter Barney Ross was creased by a bullet and wounded.
 The

 RAAF had established a 7.7mm Lewis machine gun to cover over